 On the obverse is a full-length representation of Liberty wearing long, flowing robes, seated on a rock, and head turned back to her right.
 Her left arm is bent and holds a pole topped by a Liberty cap.
 The right arm extends down at her side, hand supporting a Union shield across which is a slightly curved banner displaying LIBERTY.
 The date is centered at the bottom, below the rock upon which Liberty rests.
 In 1853 a short arrowhead was placed on each side of the date to indicate a lower coin weight, remaining as part of the design through 1855.
 Inside dentils along the raised rim 13 stars form a partial circle, seven to the left of Liberty, one between Liberty’s head and the Liberty cap, and five to the right of the cap.

 The reverse has a centered left-facing eagle, with extended but partly folded wings.
 The eagle clutches three arrows in the left claw and an olive branch in the right.
 A Union shield is placed over the chest, and on 1853 quarters many radiating lines extend from behind the eagle on all sides nearly to the surrounding legends.
 UNITED STATES OF AMERICA forms a concentric arc around the top two-thirds of the surface, inside of the dentils circling the rim, with the denomination of QUAR.
 DOL. at the bottom visually completing the circle.
-Liberty Seated, No Motto, Drapery quarters were minted at Philadelphia, New Orleans, and San Francisco; O and S mintmarks are located above QUAR.
+The No Motto, Drapery Liberty Seated quarter was minted at Philadelphia, New Orleans, and San Francisco; O and S mintmarks are located above QUAR.
 DOL., below the crossed ends of the branch and the arrows.